UltraStar-Deluxe/format/spec.md

 > [!TIP]
 >
-> An UltraStar file that makes use of voice changes is referred to as a “duet”.
+> A song that makes use of voice changes is referred to as a “duet”.

 > [!NOTE]
 >